 A trophy pronghorn is generally one with horns that are 16 inches or longer and 7 inches in circumference at the base.
 The prongs should be at least 5 inches in length.
 You can estimate horn and prong length by comparing their size to a mature buck's ears, which average about 6 inches long.
 You can also use the distance from the front edge of the horn to the end of the nose as an indicator.
 This measurement averages about 8 inches.
 If the horn bases appear wide from the side and fairly thick from front or back, they should score well in circumference points.
 Photograph by Petrified Forest Ranger via

-3 Things to Look for in Your Next Archery Target
+3 Features to Consider in Your Next Bow Case

 The 7 Reasons You’re Not Killing Turkeys on Public Land